ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Coding_Rules_and_Procedures.md

 To best facilitate this, we will be collaborating via the [ProjectHydra 2013 Partner Sprints Github Organization][2].
 It is envisioned that some of the components created as part of this Github Organization will be migrated to the [Project Hydra organization][3].

+### Commit Messages

+* Commits should reference the relevant Github Issue(s).
+For example:

+> Adds tests for issue ndlib/planning#1

+This will automatically create links between your commit and the issue.
+See https://github.com/ndlib/curate/commit/25a37311265461f757cb304b69132d767ac427f3 for an example.

+We have multiple codebases, but a single repo for issues, so without this cross-linking between commits and issues, it's quite difficult to track what's happening where.

+* Use commit messages to close the relevant issue.
+For example:

+> Closes ndlib/planning#2

+See https://help.github.com/articles/closing-issues-via-commit-messages for more details.

 ### Pull Requests

 PROPOSED: